nazrawimedhin/alx-zero_day/README.md

-this is a readme file for alx zero day repository. now i have changed the readme file in th github UI
+This is a readme file for alx zero day repository. now I have changed the readme file in the github UI.